 A new fellow may not have had adequate time to generate preliminary data and therefore may present preliminary data generated by the mentor.
 The assessment of preliminary data, whether generated by the mentor or the trainee, should be put into perspective so that bold new ideas and risk taking by beginning investigators are encouraged rather than stymied.
-However, submission of an application with identical or significantly similar content as a submission by another investigator is prohibited.
-Also, submission of an application with identical or significantly similar content in a sponsor's grant and his/her fellow's proposal is prohibited.
-In such cases, the proposal may be removed from funding consideration.

-- 1. Is the Proposed Work appropriate for the trainee, given his/her academic background, experience, and career interests? - 2.
+- 1. Is the Proposed Work appropriate for the fellow, given their academic background, experience, and career interests? - 2.
 Does the proposal contain the right balance of challenge, importance of the research question, and feasibility in relation to the trainee's experience and training?